UNC Asheville's Great Smokies Writing Program Announces Spring Workshops

 15-week courses for advanced, experienced writers only:

-The 10-week courses qualify for two UNC Asheville credit hours in Literature and Language; the 15-week courses earn three credit hours.
-In-state cost for 10-week courses is $260.82 and cost for 15-week courses is $391.23.
-The costs are higher for out-of-state residents.
-A $20 non-refundable application fee for new students is also required.
+The 10-week courses qualify for two UNC Asheville credit hours in Literature and Language.
+Tuition and fees for in-state residents is $235.84; the cost for out-of-state residents is $1156.92.
+Successful completion of the 15-week courses earns three credit hours; in-state cost is $353.76 and out-of-state cost is $1735.38.
+A $20 non-refundable application fee for new students will also be charged.